AnubhavBhatla/AnubhavBhatla.github.io/_news/mit_admit.md

 related_posts: false
 ---

-Happy to announce that I will be joining MIT for a PhD in EECS.
+Happy to announce that I will be joining MIT for a PhD in EECS with the EECS Great Educators Fellowship.